NicklasLallo/dotfiles/README.md

 + `super + Shift + enter` - Launch Kitty running ranger
 + `super + d` - Launch Rofi
 + `super + hjkl` - Move focus with vim-keys
++ `super + n` - run pywal, automatically select a new random wallpaper from `~/wallpapers/inuse`, generate new colorthemes for polybar, kitty, and much more, and automatically tell those applications to update (polybar restarts quietly).
+This is also done on each restart.

 ### vim
 A lot of custom settings, mostly documented inside `.vimrc`.